 COMMUNICATIONS PLAN

-As soon as ESES has approved our umbrella message, we will expeditiously finish developing, and launch, our communications campaign.
+As soon as ESES has approved the umbrella message, we will expeditiously finish developing, and launch, the communications campaign.
 Following are specific tactics we have already started to develop and associated timings.

 Press Release

-We will announce the formation of ESES with a press release.
-The release would:
+We will announce the formation of ESES with a press release that would —

+outline our proposed solution to New York's energy problem

 list public ESES member companies

-include quotes from 3-5 members as a way to get some our key messages into the release and begin to introduce potential spokespeople and resources for future stories
+include quotes from 3-4 members as a way to get some our key messages into the release and begin to introduce potential spokespeople and resources for future stories

-outline our proposed solution to New York's energy problem

 advise reporters that coalition members are available to provide commentary on energy in New York.

 Timing: SS+K to target release for week of June 4